 Proportional mathematics shows that Holtec’s nuclear waste trash cans are proportionally not much thicker than an egg shell

 Last year, we asked Carlsbad computer programmer and nuclear safety advocate, Ace Hoffman to evaluate the “thin-walled” nuclear trash cans that Southern California Edison is using at its beachfront nuclear wast dump at San Onofre using proportional mathematics.
 Ace is the author of a popular intensively illustrated book on radiation, The Code Killers which is available for free at his Web site The title of the book refers to the destruction of DNA by radioactive substances.
-Ace has spent a lifetime studying nuclear waste but has significant math cred from writing programs for straight, circular, spiral and cylindrical slide rules.
+Ace has spent a lifetime studying nuclear waste but has significant math experience, and has written programs for straight, circular, spiral and cylindrical slide rules.
 Ace is also a member of the Oughtred Society

 Our question: If you shrunk down a Holtec can to the size of an egg, would the walls on the cans be thicker than an eggshell?
 The answer is that the cans are eggshell thin.